Majors and Minors in Hebrew & Judaic Studies

 Where can I find a list of the current course offerings?

 The most accurate list of course offerings can be found in Albert.
 The department also posts current course offerings on the Undergraduate page.

 Independent studies may only be taken in special circumstances, typically when a student has already taken a course with a professor and wishes to pursue a topic covered in that course in greater depth.
 The independent study must be approved by the advising faculty member.
 Independent Studies can be taken for 1-4 credits.
 Please submit a completed and signed Independent Study Agreement Form to the HJS Department Assistant in order to receive a permission code to register on Albert.

-I am a student in Tisch / Stern / Steinhardt.
+I am a student in a school other than CAS.
 Do I need to do any special paperwork to declare my major or minor?

 Can I receive transfer credit from a Yeshivah program?